evemorgen/wzorceProject/api_docs/gprs/README.md

 WYSLIJ
 ```
 WYSLIJ is equivalent screen Ctrl+z

-After moment you get response:
+Wait moment and you get response:
 ```
 +CMGS: 44